 Use custom templates to ensure formatting or data is consistent across workbooks and avoid duplicating work.
-For instance, if you have a great workbook for quarterly budgets, turn it into a template and create a new workbook from the template each quarter.

 How to Save a Workbook as a Template

 Open the workbook that you want to save as a template.
 From the top menu bar, open the File dropdown and select "Save as template..." from the list of options.

 This will open the Save workbook as template dialog where you can name the template, specify the location where it will be created, and configure how the template will appear.

 Toggling "Include data?" on or off allows you to specify whether or not all of the workbook's including data will be included in the template file.
 Choosing to exclude the data will remove all data from cells, but will retain the column names and data types.